jkorrr/Sudoku/README.md

 # Sudoku
-A simple sudoku generator and solver lightframe
+A light sudoku generator and solver